dlvdls18/Dabs/README.md

 <!--
-  It is not recommended to use "data-active" for two or more elements. this is important, without this, some methods will not work -->
+  It is not recommended to use "data-active" for two or more elements. this is important. without this, some methods will not work.
+ -->
 <div class="dab" data-active=""></div>
 ```